epochstamp/mdrli/README.md

 python run.py --runs-run `my_run` [`my_runs` ...]
 ```

+To display help for each `my_run`, add argument --runs-man to the previous call.

 Any argument to be provided to `my_run` always carries the prefix `--my-run-`.

 ## Common Arguments